Zebiano/piradio/README.md

 - RaspberryPi 3 (maybe 1 and 2 work as well)
 - Antenna on Pin 4 (Check how to here on step 1: http://makezine.com/projects/raspberry-pirate-radio/)
+- Dependecies.
+Warning: this will automatically try to install dependencies if they're not found.
+Check the "Dependencies" tab to find out if they will interfere with any other project you have that uses some or all of them!

 ## How to install: